wyatt-avilla/resume/README.md

 View the generated PDF [here](./resume.pdf).

-Builds, development environment, and CI provided by this [Nix Flake](./flake.nix).
+Builds, development environment, and CI are provided by this [Nix Flake](./flake.nix).
 All links are validated with GitHub actions.

 ## Local Development

-Access the necessary linters, formatters, and LaTeX engine with:
+Access the necessary formatter, language server, and Typst compiler with:

 ```sh
 nix develop